Text versus video

 But keeping the mic nearer to your mouth will strengthen the low while keeping it further away will make your sound ‘thin’.
 So you can experiment with that as well.

-Hope you liked it.
+Hope you liked this small free sample.
+Should be enough to get an idea.
 Want more?
 My online jazz vocal course Jazz Singers Academy offers a complete step-by-step program.